Nonamenable subforests of multi-ended quasi-pmp graphs: Introduction

 \cref{Anush-Robin} indeed generalizes the pmp situation because $\w \equiv 1$ in that case, so every end is nonvanishing.
 It is not hard to derive from \cref{Anush-Robin} that every \emph{locally finite} quasi-pmp graph $G$ that has $\ge 3$ $\w$-nonvanishing ends in a.e.\ $G$-component is nowhere nonamenable, see \cref{3-nonvanishing=>nonamenability}.
 The main result of the present paper is an explicit construction of a subforest witnessing the nonamenability of $G$, thereby completing the generalization of \cref{Gaboriau-Ghys} to the quasi-pmp setting for locally finite graphs:

-\begin{theorem} Let $G$ be a locally finite quasi-pmp Borel graph and let $\w$ denote its Radon--Nikodym cocycle with respect to the underlying probability measure.
-If a.e.\ $G$-component has $\ge 3$ $\w$-nonvanishing ends, then there is a Borel subforest $F \subseteq G$ such that for a.e.\ $F$-connected component, the space of $\w$-nonvanishing ends of that component is nonempty and perfect\footnote{ A topological space is \defn{perfect} if it has no isolated points, e.g., $\#Q$.}.
-In particular, $G$ is nowhere amenable.
-Moreover, $F$ can be made ergodic if $G$ is. \end{theorem}
+\begin{theorem}[see \cref{thm:mf-qpmp}] Let $G$ be a locally finite quasi-pmp Borel graph and let $\w$ denote its Radon–Nikodym cocycle with respect to the underlying probability measure.
+If a.e.\ $G$-component has $\ge 3$ $\w$-nonvanishing ends, then there is a Borel subforest $F \subseteq G$ that is ergodic relative \footnote{ For a Borel graph $G$ on a measure space, a Borel subgraph $F \subseteq G$ is \defn{ergodic relative to $G$} if every $\#E_F$-invariant Borel set is $\#E_G$-invariant mod null.} to $G$ such that for a.e.\ $F$-component, the space of $\w$-nonvanishing ends of that component is nonempty and perfect.\footnote{ A topological space is \defn{perfect} if it has no isolated points, e.g., $\#Q$.} In particular, by \cref{Anush-Robin}, $F$, and hence $G$, is nowhere amenable\footnote{This is the only place where we use \cite{Ts-TuckerDrob:hyperfinite_in_tree}.}. \end{theorem}

 \begin{remark} For a locally finite quasi-pmp Borel graph $G$, if each $G$-component has \emph{exactly} two $\w$-nonvanishing ends, then $G$ is hyperfinite by \cite[5.1]{Mends}, or by a simple geometric argument using a maximal disjoint set of $\w$-bifurcations.
 As in the pmp case, we are unable to conclude anything if each component of $G$ has \emph{exactly} one $\w$-nonvanishing end.
 Finally, if each $G$-component has zero $\w$-nonvanishing ends, then $G$ is smooth because local finiteness implies that there are only finitely many $\w$-maximal elements in each $G$-component.